livechat/livechat-public-docs/site/content@beta/backend-apis/apis.md

 }'
 ```
 <!-- Description -->
-You can create properties within a licence and configure them using the [Configuration API](../configuration-api/).
+You can create properties within a license and configure them using the [Configuration API](../configuration-api/).
 They are grouped in namespaces, which helps distinguishing which property belongs to a given integration.
 Your namespace is always named after your `application id`.

 You can configure the property [type](#property-types), [location](#property-locations), and [domain](#property-domain).